The 2020 Supercars championship has started for the year, and thanks to the miracle of technology there are more than a few ways you can tune in.

 - Cons: New unproven platform, mobile devices only, no HD, can’t watch on a television without ChromeCast

-The new-for-2019 streaming service is specifically designed to cater to Australian sports fans, with almost all the same content that’s available on Foxtel at a fraction of the cost.
+The relatively new streaming service is specifically designed to cater to Australian sports fans, with almost all the same content that’s available on Foxtel at a fraction of the cost.
 It also includes a ‘raceview’ mode that allows the viewer to watch the race from three different camera angles in addition to the standard telecast coverage.

 - Cost: $68/month